Networking Overview¶

 Once the application (Pods) are installed in the Project, use the steps below to verify the OVN DB routes are pointing to Service Proxy TMM’s internal interface.

-oc exec -it ds/ovnkube-master -n openshift-ovn-kubernetes -- bash
+oc exec -it ds/ovnkube-node -n openshift-ovn-kubernetes -- bash

 ovn-nbctl --no-leader-only find Logical_Router_Static_Route nexthop=<tmm self IP>